Hold You Down (DJ Khaled song)

 "Hold You Down" is a song by American disc jockey DJ Khaled featuring American singers Chris Brown, August Alsina and Jeremih, and American rapper Future from the former's eighth studio album I Changed a Lot (2015).
 An R&B and hip-hop track, it was released by Cash Money Records, Young Money Entertainment, We the Best Music Group and Republic Records on August 3, 2014 as the album's second single.

 "Hold You Down" peaked within the top 40 of the Billboard Hot 100, becoming Alsina's first top 40 entry, and Khaled's seventh.
 Additionally, it topped the US Hot R&B/Hip-Hop Airplay chart and received platinum certification by Recording Industry Association of America (RIAA) on August 4, 2023.

 Music video

-The music video released coinciding with the single on August 11, 2014 via WorldStarHipHop and made its national television debut on the popular program 106 & Park on BET as well as MTV Jams.
+The music video was filmed on July 21, 2014.
+The video, coinciding with the single, released on August 11, 2014 via WorldStarHipHop and made its national television debut on the popular program 106 & Park on BET as well as MTV Jams.
 The music video was directed by Gil Green and features Khaled's newly endorsed Bang & Olufsen headphones.
 In the video, all artists of the song are seen in a mansion performing the song.